metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 * improve performance when woking on the production tables
 * reduce the size of the production database's data dump

-Throughout the text, "data lifecycle management" might be abreviated with "DLM".
+Throughout the text, "data lifecycle management" might be abbreviated with "DLM".

 ==Database ==